junxit/us-congress-bills-117/bill.md

 ---
 legis-num: H.R.
 3684
-congress: 117th CONGRESS
-session: 1st Session
-chamber: In the Senate of the United States,
+congress: One Hundred Seventeenth Congress of the United States of America
+session: At the First Session
+chamber:
 ---

 # H.R.
 3684

-That the bill from the House of Representatives (H.R.
-3684) entitled “An Act to authorize funds for Federal-aid highways, highway safety programs, and transit programs, and for other purposes.”, do pass with the following
+> To authorize funds for Federal-aid highways, highway safety programs, and transit programs, and for other purposes.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Short title; table of contents